awsdocs/amazon-lightsail-developer-guide/doc_source/create-tls-ssl-certificate-and-attach-to-lightsail-load-balancer-https.md

  *Last updated: August 20, 2018*

 After you create a Lightsail load balancer, you can attach a Transport Layer Security \(TLS\) certificate to enable HTTPS\.
 The SSL/TLS certificate lets your load balancer handle encrypted web traffic so that you can provide a more secure experience for your users\.
-To learn more, see [SSL/TLS certificates in Lightsail](understanding-tls-ssl-certificates-in-lightsail-https.md)\.
+To learn more, see [SSL/TLS certificates in Amazon Lightsail](understanding-tls-ssl-certificates-in-lightsail-https.md)\.

 ## Prerequisites<a name="create-ssl-tls-certificate-prerequisites"></a>